banjosquash/tech-blog/README.md

 * [Testing](#testing)
 * [Questions](#questions)

-## Installation: when you clone the code, open it in integrated terminal and typr 'npm i' to get the required package. once that is done type node index to start the command line application.
+## Installation: when you clone the code, open it in integrated terminal and typr 'npm i' to get the required package. once that is done type npm start  to start the server.

 ## Usage:
 see installation^